-- If the cancellation is notified at least 30 calendar days before the scheduled running date, no penalty will be due and only the amount covering the administrative costs will be invoiced by ACF. - If the cancellation is notified less than 30 calendar days before the scheduled running date but at the latest on the first day before the scheduled running date, 12.5% of the cost for the use of the infrastructure (C + S, calculated on the basis of the planned mass of the train) and the administrative cost are due will be invoiced by ACF as a penalty. - If the cancellation is notified after the third day before the scheduled running date but before the scheduled time, 25.0% of the cost for the use of the infrastructure (C + S, calculated on the basis of the planned mass of the train) and the administrative cost are due will be invoiced by ACF as a penalty; - In the absence of a cancellation notified before the scheduled running time ("no show"), the candidate will be liable for a fixed penalty of 500 € per unused path. - c) Complete cancellation of the reservation
+- If the cancellation is notified at least 30 calendar days before the scheduled running date, no penalty will be due and only the amount covering the administrative costs will be invoiced by ACF. - If the cancellation is notified less than 30 calendar days before the scheduled running date but at the latest on the first day before the scheduled running date, 12.5% of the cost for the use of the infrastructure (C + S, calculated on the basis of the planned mass of the train) and the administrative cost are due will be invoiced by ACF as a penalty. - If the cancellation is notified after the third day before the scheduled running date but before the scheduled time, 25.0% of the cost for the use of the infrastructure (C + S, calculated on the basis of the planned mass of the train) and the administrative cost are due will be invoiced by ACF as a penalty; - In the absence of a cancellation notified before the scheduled circulation time ("no show"), the candidate is liable for a penalty (see 5.6.1) - c) Complete cancellation of the reservation